 Now we know what economics is all about.
-Now we will look onto economy.
+Now we will look into the economy.
 We most often hear the word economy in news channels and read it in newspapers.
 Let us understand about the term economics.

-If Economics is a science then, Economy is a technology or engineering.
-So in simple terms Economy means application of economic studies in a country for its growth.
+If Economics is science then, Economy is a technology or engineering.
+So in simple terms Economy means the application of economic studies in a country for its growth.

 How economic activities are measured for a country or an economy?

 For individuals, their economic activities are measured in the name of income.
 For business people and firm, it is measured in terms of production, sales and profit.
 So how about a country?
 How the country’s economic activities are measured?

 There are three important measures used by economists to study the growth of an economy.

 - National Income